-- 19. (1) The decision of the majority of the members present at a meeting constitutes the decision of the Council. - (2) In the event of a deadlock in the voting the Chairperson has a casting vote in addition to a deliberative vote.
+19. (1) In matters relating to the general affairs of the Council and the legal profession, as prescribed, the decision of the majority of the members present at the meeting constitutes the decision of the Council: Provided that the Chairperson has a casting vote, in addition to a deliberative vote.